USS Essex Honors Service Members and Their Families During Burial at Sea

-PACIFIC OCEAN (March 29, 2021) Sailors participate in a burial at sea ceremony aboard Wasp-class amphibious assault ship USS Essex (LHD 2).
+PACIFIC OCEAN (March 29, 2021) Aviation Ordnanceman 3rd Class Freddie Pena, from Houston, stands at attention while assigned to the color detail during a burial at sea ceremony aboard Wasp-class amphibious assault ship USS Essex (LHD 2).
 Essex is underway conducting routine operations in U.S. Third Fleet.
 (U.S. Navy photo by Mass Communication Specialist 3rd Class Wesley Richardson)

 |Date Taken: